 2. Justifies Incentive-Based Marketing

 While it might be different in your industry, we know that in ecommerce the probability of selling to a new customer on your website is somewhere in the 1 percent to 5 percent range (depending on how dialed in your website is and what the quality of your traffic looks like).
-Yet the probability of selling to an existing customer who visits your website is in the 60 to 70 percent range.
-Not only that, but returning customers will spend an average of 67 percent more than a first-time buyer.
+Yet the probability of selling to an existing customers who visits your website is in the 60 to 70 percent range.
+Not only that, but returning best customers will spend an average of 67 percent more than a first-time buyer.

 3. Focuses Your Efforts Around Loyalty